rob/c2pa-helper/README.md

 Once the media asset is signed, end users can use tools like the C2PA's [Verify tool](https://opensource.contentauthenticity.org/docs/verify) to upload the media asset and view its signed credentials.

 > [!IMPORTANT]
-> **This script was created to be modified to fit your individual needs.
+> **This script was designed to be modified to fit your individual needs.
 It includes support for the metadata below and assumes certain things — like your media asset never being signed before (see [Limitations](#limitations)).**
 >
-> **For example, you might need to support custom IPTC fields not handled below, or remove the GPS data assertion from being included for privacy reasons.**
+> **For example, you might need to support custom IPTC fields not handled below, or want to remove the GPS data assertion from being included for privacy reasons.**
 >
 > **The code is easy to understand and modify and you are encouraged to extend it unless you are fine with the defaults it produces.**
 >